-Click Select on the icon you want to delete: The icon will be highlighted:
+Click on the icon of the file you want to delete.

-For example, select the copy of EditTest in directory TestFiles2:
+For example, select the copy of EditTest in directory TestFiles2.

-(You can select more than one icon by clicking on them with Adjust, or by choosing Select all from the Filer menu:)
+(You can select multiple files by clicking on their icons with Adjust, or by choosing Select all from the Filer menu.)